majorr90/dsp/07-statistics.md

 **Reasoning** | Deductive. | Inductive.
 **Randomness** | Population parameters are fixed.
 Observed data are random.
 Sampling distributions that give the probabilities of observing various outcomes are based on the values of certain population parameters. | Observed data are fixed.
 Population parameters are random.
 The probability distribution functions associated with them are based on the observed outcomes.
 **Terminology** | Frequentists never talk about the probability that a statement is true or the probability that the true value lies within some interval. | Bayesians never use terms like *p value*, *significant*, *null hypothesis*, or *confidence interval*.
 Instead, they use strange terms like *prior probability*, *non-informative priors*, and *credible intervals*.
 **Usable information** | Data from each experiment are viewed as a self-contained bundle of information.
-Conclusions are strictly drawn from what?s in that set of data. | Bayesians have a broader view on what information is usable?starting with *prior probabilities* and then blending in the results of their latest experiment to revise the probabilities.
+Conclusions are strictly drawn from what?s in that set of data. | Bayesians have a broader view on what information is usable--starting with *prior probabilities* and then blending in the results of their latest experiment to revise the probabilities.
 These revised probabilities may become the *prior probabilities* in the analysis of their next experiment.

 ---